Motor City Mission Fellowship Criteria

 Motor City Mission Corps has been building relationships with several organizations who believe in supporting young adult leadership and are interested in working with young adults in service.
 If you don’t have a partner in mind, consider the organizations we are already working with.

 Stage 1 - Pitch your idea

 You’ll need to be able to describe the people you want to serve, what activities your program will entail, and where it will take place.
-You’ll also need to describe the purpose of your project; what could it possibly accomplish for the people you are serving and what will it mean for you to receive this grant and be able to make your idea a reality.
+What is the purpose of your project and what could it accomplish for the people you are serving?
+What will it mean for you to receive this grant and be able to make your idea a reality?

-Accepted pitches will work with us to further develop your idea and turn it into a proposal that fully communicates your vision for lifting up your community.
+After submitting your pitch you will work with us to further develop it into a proposal that fully communicates your vision for lifting up your community.
 Decisions will be made based on written proposals and other materials submitted.
-Only if we need additional help making a decision will we ask prospective fellows to present in person.
+Only if we need additional help making a decision will we ask prospective participants to present in person.

-Your final proposal must include a written document with the elements listed below but you may also use video, audio, images, slides or other media to make your case.
+The final proposal must include a written document with the elements listed below.
+You may also use video, audio, images, slides or other media to make your case.
 All submitted materials should build on your vision and give us a better idea of who you are and what you want to do.

 Elements to include in a final proposal

 - Overview of your project - A brief description of what you want to do and why.